 After the girl returned to the car, my mind reeled.
 Just who did these hellions think they were?
 Didn’t they have boyfriends to lord over?
 Didn’t they have legal guardians to keep them chained in the basement?

 Again, at this juncture in the story, I must instruct on the importance of avoiding critical errors in judgment.
 These range from the child that burns himself on the stove to the drunk that crashes his car into a police station — and I had done both.
-But this clanging gaffe would put me in the hall of shame of colossally stupid decisions.
+But this clanging gaffe would forever put me in the hall of shame of colossally stupid decisions.

-I crawled over the fence, crouched down, and watched from the shadows until I was ready — then I made my move, liberated from my earlier fears.
+I crawled over the fence, crouched down, and watched from the shadows until I was ready.
+Then I made my move, liberated from my earlier fears.